 It takes only 75 minutes of heavy exercising or 170 minutes of mild exercising per week to make sure your heart is healthy.
 Everybody should find some spare time for exercising.

-Hiking can be considered as one of the most powerful cardio workouts ever.
-This is probably one of the best health benefits of hiking as per American Heart Association.
+Hiking can be considered one of the most powerful cardio workouts ever.
+This is probably one of the benefits as per the American Heart Association.

 Cardio workouts are great for keeping your respiratory system in a good condition.
 It takes only 140 minutes per week to give your arteries, lungs, and heart a big health boost.
 This kind of exercise helps the lungs’ and hearts’ ability to pump blood, nutrients, and oxygen.